exploratory-io/book/user-defined-plugin.md

 #### displayName (required)

-`displayName` attribute is used for Display Name on Data Source Picker Dialog and Import Data Dialog.
+`displayName` attribute is used for Parameter Display Name on Import Data Dialog.

-#### colSpan (required)

-`colSpan` attribute holds width of the input parameter on UI.
-Please use 5 for now.

 #### dataType (required)